Published: Tuesday, 30th July 2019

 Lorraine is a resident of the borough.
 She has two grown up children, is a keen golfer and a Norwich City Football Club season ticket holder.

-This appointment is phase one of a restructure of the council's senior management team.
+This appointment is phase one to restructure the council's senior management team.
 Staff affected are being consulted on the proposals.